khvitmyhr/BackendProgrammeringExam/README.md

 We have included some extra functionality such as Responsentity and Faker, and also created a customer/address and added an address/customer to it.
 We also created environment for test- and prod code, with 2 different yaml files.
+The tests that doesn`t run is commented out with //test.

 We discovered some difficulties with our unit tests for the Models Customer og Address.
 We tried to solve this by having two environments; for test and prod code.